codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 This makes the Docker build step as simple as possible.

-For more Docker best practices see our [Docker anti-patterns blog post](https://codefresh.io/containers/docker-anti-patterns/).
+For more Docker best practices see our [Docker anti-patterns blog post](https://codefresh.io/containers/docker-anti-patterns/){:target="\_blank"}.

 ## Pushing Docker images

-The build step in Codefresh is very smart and it will automatically also push your Docker image to your [default Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#the-default-registry).
+The build step in Codefresh is very smart and automatically also pushes your Docker image to your [default Docker registry]({{site.baseurl}}/docs/integrations/docker-registries/#default-registry).

 {% include image.html